-Following the decision of the PEI government to progressively lift public health measures on individuals, communities, and organizations, the Muslim Society decided to re-open Masjid Dar as-Salam for the Friday prayer (for five daily prayers check here).
+Following the decision of the PEI government to progressively lift public health measures on individuals, communities, and organizations, the Muslim Society decided to re-open Masjid Dar as-Salam for the Friday prayer (you can also check this Important Announcement: Mosque Re-opening).

-INSHALLAH Starting Friday, June 5, The mosque will be reopened for Jumaa Prayer under the following conditions which will be strictly followed and enforced.
+The following conditions will be strictly followed and enforced.

 Individuals who decide not to follow the following rules will not be admitted into the mosque without exception.

 - A maximum total of 85 people will be allowed into the mosque.
 Proof of Double Vaccination is required by all.